 Try Do is a collaborative, multi-sector group composed of various community and government organizations as well as academic institutions who are committed to enhancing the health and well-being of Halifax residents.Their vision is for equity in healthy eating and physical activity for diverse populations in Halifax.
-Currently, Try Do is contributing to several strategic opportunities including the HRM Poverty Solutions Strategy, Mobile Food Market, Recreation Access for Newcomers and Rural Recreation Access in East Preston and Healthy Eating and Physical Activity Profiles.
+Currently, Try Do is contributing to several strategic opportunities including the Building Poverty Solutions report, Mobile Food Market, Recreation Access for Newcomers, Rural Access to Physical Activity in East Preston and Healthy Eating and Physical Activity Profiles.

 United Way Halifax acts as the backbone organization for the Try Do initiative – providing staff coordinator roles, high level leadership and administrative support.
 Additionally, Public Health, Central Zone (Nova Scotia Health Authority) contributes a part time nutritionist role to the collective.